 Users across the UK and globally reported 500-error messages, failed requests and services that simply refused to load.

-This triggered an internal service degradation which quickly led to widespread errors across parts of Cloudflare’s global network.
+Shortly after 11:20 am UK time, Cloudflare detected a "spike in unusual traffic" to one of its services.
+This triggered an internal service degradation, quickly leading to widespread errors across parts of Cloudflare's global network.

 Cloudflare identifies a sudden increase in unusual traffic to one of its core services.